Microsoft has published multiple OneNote apps—the OneNote app in the Microsoft 365 setup and OneNote for Windows 10.

 There isn’t much of a difference when it comes to sharing.
 Both let you add email addresses and manage the permissions.
 Both support view and edit permissions.

 Another major difference in OneNote vs. OneNote for Windows 10 is templates.
-OneNote for Windows 10 has no templates, whereas OneNote has over 75 free-to-use templates.
+OneNote for Windows 10 has no templates, whereas OneNote has over 75 templates.

 Backing up data